-Star Wars The Old Republic mostly averts this - you don't need to pay a penny to access a vast majority of the content - but also includes restrictions that can severely impact gameplay if you're not a subscriber.
-These restrictions include not getting all the mission rewards, reduced experience gain after level 10, most of the races (only three are available for free-to-play gamers), and heavy restrictions on non-story PVE content (limited to, for example, 3 Flashpoints per week).
+Star Wars: The Old Republic includes restrictions that can considerably impact gameplay if you're not a subscriber.
+These restrictions include not getting all the mission rewards, reduced experience gain after level 10, most of the races (only three are available for free-to-play gamers), and various restrictions on non-story PVE content (limited to, for example, 3 Flashpoints per week).
 It's still free to play, but it gets more restrictive the longer you do it.

-Team Fortress 2 is now this: it went free-to-play in June 2011, but the new unpaid players get stuck with a 50-slot backpack (as opposed to the standard of at least 300), being unable to gift or trade items, not getting cosmetic items from random drops, and only being able to craft a limited number of items.
-Thankfully, players still have access to all game balance-affecting weapons, so theoretically they can enjoy the same game (short of the cosmetics, which don't do anything anyways, and the storage space issue), and buying any item from the Mann-conomy will instantly upgrade you to Premium status (which gets all the perks of people who have bought the game).
+Team Fortress 2 is a subversion of this: when it went free-to-play in June 2011, the new unpaid players got stuck with a 50-slot backpack (as opposed to the standard of at least 300), being unable to gift or trade items, not getting cosmetic items from random drops, and only being able to craft a limited number of items.
+Thankfully, players still have access to all game balance-affecting weapons, so theoretically they can enjoy the same game (short of the cosmetics, which don't do anything anyways, and the storage space issue), and buying any item from the store will instantly upgrade you to Premium status (which gets all the perks of people who have bought the game).
 On top of that, the cheapest item is only 49 cents (though you need a minimum deposit of $5 into your Steam wallet if you don't have it already).
 Additionally, people who owned the game before it went F2P got a special untradeable Proof of Purchase hat.

 You can play Tetris Online Japan for free, in the same way that you can play Dance Dance Revolution with two broken legs.
 And an elephant tied to your back.
 (See TOJ's entry on Bribing Your Way to Victory for more details.)
 Of course, to play without being handicapped, you have to pay for a "premium" subscription.
 To add insult to injury, they nerfed non-premium players and boosted premium players in an update was officially explained as for "balance" purposes.
 The only balancing going on there is in their checkbooks.